streamlit/docs/content/develop/concepts/architecture/threading.md

 ## Threads created by Streamlit

-A `streamlit run` process uses 2 types of threads:
+A `streamlit run` process creates 2 types of threads:

 - Main thread: runs the web (HTTP + WebSocket) server
 - Script thread: runs page code when triggered (by page view or UI interactivity)